donkuri/learn-mathematics/index.md

 ### Graph Theory

-Graph Theory is very cool because it's inherently visual, and it has very wide applications.
+Graph Theory is very cool because it's inherently visual, and it has a very wide range of applications.
 Anything that can be represented as a graph can benefit from it.
 I know only the very basics and I have read about it in these three books:

 **[Graph Theory](https://www.amazon.com/Graph-Theory-Graduate-Texts-Mathematics/dp/1849966907/)**, *J.A.
 Bondy, U.S.R.
 Murty*